Anna-Belaya/antaeus/README.md

 * How to handle critical situations (f.e server isn't working)?
     * Are retries and transactions enough?
     * Maybe store invoices in external queue?
 It could help not to miss any invoices charging even after server break.
-    * Load Balancer could be also helpful if server broke.
+    * Load Balancer could be also helpful if server brokes.

 #### 28 May (In total: 4.5h)
 * Adds unit tests for data package